aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/wordml2003saveoptions/_index.md

 ---
 title: Class WordML2003SaveOptions
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Saving.WordML2003SaveOptions class.
-Can be used to specify additional options when saving a document into the WordML format in C#
+Can be used to specify additional options when saving a document into the WordML format in C#.
 type: docs
 weight: 5460
 url: /net/aspose.words.saving/wordml2003saveoptions/